curiouselectric/TTGO_EPaper/README.md

 Three main examples have been included in this repository:
 * Connect to Open Weather Map and display weather data
-* Connect to an Adafruit IO feed and display the data
 * Display a random quotation

 ### Sort out Arduino IDE to upload data to the ESP32: